CSCAR/workshop-stata-intro/stata_markdown/03-working-with-data-sets.md

 use <filename>
 ```

-As discussed in the [working directory](basics.html#working-directory) section, Stata can see only files in its working directory, so only the name of
+As discussed in the [working directory][working directory] section, Stata can see only files in its working directory, so only the name of the file
-the file needs to be passed.
+needs to be passed.
 If the file exists in a different directory, you will need to give the full (or relative path).
-For example, if your
+For example, if your working
-working directory is "C\:\\\Documents\\\Stata" and the file you are looking for, "mydata", is in the "Project" subfolder, you could open it with any
+directory is "C\:\\\Documents\\\Stata" and the file you are looking for, "mydata", is in the "Project" subfolder, you could open it with any of the
-of the following:
+following:

 ```
 use C:\Documents\Stata\Project\mydata